nativeshadcn/native-shadcn/README.md

 ### Is TypeScript required?

-While the components are written in TypeScript, you can use them in JavaScript projects too.
-The CLI will ask if you want TypeScript during setup.
-TypeScript is recommended for the best developer experience.
+No!
+While components are written in TypeScript, the CLI automatically transforms them to JavaScript if you choose "no" during setup.
+The transformation:
+- Removes all type annotations, interfaces, and TypeScript syntax
+- Preserves JSX and all functionality
+- Generates clean `.jsx` files

+TypeScript is recommended for the best developer experience, but JavaScript is fully supported.

 ## Contributing